If cartoons have taught us anything, it’s that all rodents lose their minds over cheese. But what about hamsters? Is it safe for them to eat cheese?

 However, many cheeses are also loaded with protein and calcium, so it’s not a complete waste.
 If your hamster loves the stuff, feel free to share a tiny bit with them once a week or so.

-Oh, be sure to teach them that the free cheese in a mousetrap is the most dangerous cheese of all.
+Oh, and be sure to teach them that the free cheese in a mousetrap is the most dangerous cheese of all.